B.A., St. Andrews Presbyterian College

 Which classroom projects/events are you known for?
 “My alter-ego, Nancy Nature, arrives once a month to deliver a science lesson (one that may not be so fun, if she didn’t “dress it up.”)
 She/I was teaching the water cycle to the class one morning.
 The experiment was to cause precipitation to fall, after allowing enough condensation to collect from a boiling pot of water.
 The children had already learned that science is not always accurate and needs to be proven or disproven.
 The pot was boiling with a plastic tray covering the top, we waited to see if enough water vapors had collected on the tray to cause precipitation.
 The first try failed and no amount of water had risen to the tray.
 We tried again, with little luck....then one child said, “Maybe you should let the water boil harder and leave the tray there longer to see if it works with more condensation on the tray.”
 We waited patiently, without a sound, and what do you know, when Nancy lifted the tray, drops fell rapidly to the floor.
 The words, “We made it rain in the classroom.”
 It was a success!
 The children took credit in experiencing a true scientific event and remind me that pace and patience pays off.
 Their sense of wonder and curiosity is a proven fact daily.”

 What personal passion brings balance to your life?
-“I am the proud mom of two amazing kids.
-Kate, a rising sophomore, at the University of Kentucky and son, Frank, a rising senior in high school.
+“I have two amazing children, a daughter in college at the University of Kentucky, and a son who recently graduated from high school.
 We enjoy walking, reading, and traveling together.
 I hope my love for them is exhibited to my students and my maternal instincts are obvious to them and to their parents."

 Is there anything else we should know about you and your work?
 “My greatest desire is to be a mother of strong, secure children and to smile all the while.
 Interesting, that is the same desire I have as a teacher at Carolina Day School.”